 - Pricing: $2.67 to $3.43 per watt

 Sunrun is a company that focuses on offering custom-designed solar arrays and energy storage solutions installed by their fleet of technicians.
 Their service area covers 22 states and territories in the U.S., and they offer high-efficiency monocrystalline panels from top suppliers in the industry.
 If you need help with solar power design or installations, Sunrun is a good choice.
-Sunrun is also partners with Tesla, so you can get the company to install a Tesla Powerwall along with your panels of choice.
+They’re also partnered with Tesla, so you can get the company to install a Tesla Powerwall along with your panels of choice.

-- Features: Uses less expensive Cadmium Telluride thin-film panels
+- Features: Uses less expensive Cadmium Telluride thin-film solar panels

-First Solar primarily focuses on Cadmium Telluride (CdTe) thin film models compared to other solar companies.
+Compared to other solar companies, First Solar primarily focuses on Cadmium Telluride (CdTe) thin film solar panels.
 Compared to polycrystalline or monocrystalline panels, these thin film panels are often cheaper to produce and work better in lower-light and humid conditions.
-Initially restricted to a combination of larger-scale commercial and enterprise products, First Solar has since made its systems available to a wider market.
+Initially restricted to a combination of larger-scale commercial and enterprise products, First Solar has since made its solar panels available to a wider market.

 - Features: Affordability, innovative technology